 Non-Medicated chick starter / non-medicated feed - Non-Medicated Feed has the same great ingredients of the medicated feed, without the Amprolium.

 Non-GMO Feed - Feed that is made from ingredients that are Non-Gmo (not genetically modified).
 Offered as non-medicated.
-Non-GMO feed is not necessarily certified organic by USDA standards.
+The non-GMO feed is not necessarily certified organic by USDA standards.

 Organic - Organic chicken feed has certified organic ingredients according to USDA standards.
 Meyer Hatchery's organic feed line is sourced from local Ohio farms.
 By definition, organic feeds are also GMO-free.